devkennyy/rungeon/readme.md

 > What's stopping me from checking the code for answers?

-That's half the fun!
-If you can understand the solution from the code, I congratulate you (it's a mess)
+As long as you are having fun.
+If you can understand the solution from the code, you deserve it.

 > The game side isn't my thing, can I still contribute code?